Jiu-Jitsu Belt Guide

 The Brazilian jiu-jitsu belt guide was written to provide information on the ranking system in Brazilian Jiu-Jitsu and is meant to be a general guide on how the ranking system works.
 Nothing in this article is absolute, but it should provide some insight so those new to BJJ know what they can expect as they start their journey through the ranks.

 Brazilian Jiu-Jitsu uses a colored belt ranking system to indicate a student’s proficiency and experience in BJJ.
+Belts are typically worn when using a BJJ gi, however, rank still applies when training in no-gi.
 The rank colors from lowest to highest are:

 Stripes on Brazilian jiu-jitsu belts are used to indicate a student’s level within a given belt rank.
 More stripes indicate a higher proficiency level.
 For example, a 4 stripe blue belt is a higher level than a 2 stripe blue belt.
 How stripes are awarded and used varies from school to school.
 Some schools will only give stripes for lower belt level ranks and other schools award stripes at every level.
 Most schools will award up to 4 stripes for a given belt rank (Not including black/red).
 However, it is not uncommon for a higher colored belt to be awarded before obtaining the total number of stripes available at a given belt level.
 Some schools may not award any stripes at a given belt rank.